Windy City Rehab Stars Sued for Fraud Over $1 Million Home

 The new year is off to a rocky start for the stars of HGTV's show Windy City Rehab.

-Alison Victoria and Donovan Eckhardt are on the receiving end of a lawsuit over a $1 Million home they fixed up.
-The suit claims fraud after the couple currently residing in the residence allegedly encountered leaks in the home, and Alison and Donovan are just two of the named in the lawsuit filed by Anna Morrissey and James Morrissey.
+Alison Victoria and Donovan Eckhardt are among several defendants named in a lawsuit filed by the owners of a $1 million Chicago-area home featured on the series.
+According to documents obtained by E!
+News, Anna and James Morrissey are suing for fraud after allegedly discovering several faulty features in the residence.

-People is reporting that according to the complaint, the Morrissey's are alleging "leaks and water penetration" in different areas of the home.
-Plus, an upstairs shower that "drained through the kitchen ceiling whenever it was used."
-Not exactly the home sweet home the couple was looking for.
+According to the complaint, the Morrissey's alleged there to be "leaks and water penetration" in different areas of the home.
+Plus, the couple claims that an upstairs shower "drained through the kitchen ceiling whenever it was used."

-Other issues listed in the documents included, crooked front door, crumbling exterior mortar, problems with garage floor and roof as well.
-Beyond the issues with the property, there have also been reports of a crumbling partnership between Alison and Donovan.
+Additional issues listed in the lawsuit include an alleged crooked front door, crumbling exterior mortar, problems with the garage floor and roof.
+They are seeking damages resulting from the defendants' alleged fraud, for their emotional distress and imposing punitive damages.

+Beyond these alleged issues with the property, outside reports allude to a crumbling partnership between Alison and Donovan.

 According to text messages published in the Chicago Sun Times, the two don't have much of a working relationship any more.

-In a text message conversation with Anna about a check from one of Donovan's accounts that had bounced, Alison revealed that tensions between the pair reached an all time high.
-"If I have to cover his portion I will," she wrote.
+In an alleged text message conversation with Anna about a check from one of Donovan's accounts that had bounced, Alison revealed that tensions between the pair reached an all time high.
+"If I have to cover his portion I will," she allegedly wrote.
 "I do not want him to f--k with my life or business any more than he already has."

 Victoria had previously posted in July of last year that she was working with a new contractor, leaving many to wonder about the fate of their show.
 As of now, season two of Windy City Rehab will still air as planned in April 2020.